JacobDiep/ButterBot/README.md

 ch: Add a cross hair to the database.
 Format: !!ch (Name of crosshair) (Valorant code of crosshair) (picture of crosshair)

 chf: Finds crosshair based on the username the user inputs.
-Format: !
+CASE SENSITIVE.
+Format: !!chf (username)